copernicus-mogley/zkav.club/README.md

 ### Recording Station

-Zk Av Club Recording Station is a simple setup we drop in at events so people can record solid audio/video without bringing gear or a production team.
+Zk Av Club Recording Station is a simple setup we drop into events so people can record solid audio and video without bringing gear or a production team.

 You bring the conversation.
 We handle the mics, framing, and levels.
-We keep it chill, even when the room isn’t.

-The content belongs to the creator(s) in it.
-Our job is to record it with care and steward the source safely into the public archive, with the context and credits that make it usable later, plus a respectful consent trail.
+The content belongs to the creators in it.
 Nothing goes out without your OK.

-Then the source goes up: multi-angle camera originals and uncompressed audio.
-After guest approval, the originals are released under CC BY-SA.
-The archive entry keeps the credits and context intact, ready for others to remix, reference, and build on.

-What comes out of it is a shared public good: an open, community-made archive that future creators, filmmakers, and historians can actually use.
+After approval, the original recording is preserved in the public archive.

-[Read the details](/recording-station/) (how it works, licensing + consent).
+→ [Read how it works](/recording-station/) (recording flow, licensing, and consent).

 ### Workshops